This is part of a series: Define Life

 In this view, RNA came first.
 RNA is a DNA-like molecule that performs some functions of DNA and some proteins.
 The article I linked to rebuts it pretty soundly.

-If he was right, we should expect that living things tend to dissipate free chemical energy far faster than it would without them.
+If he was right, we should expect that living things would tend to dissipate free chemical energy far faster than it would without them.
 But this is absurd.
 Life has the opposite effect.
 Not only do living things tend to store energy that would’ve otherwise dissipated – including chemical energy – but they tend to create an even bigger imbalance of chemical energy.
 Plants, and all other photosynthetic creatures, release oxygen into the atmosphere.
 As far as I know, earth is the only planet with a significant amount of oxygen in its atmosphere.
-This is because free oxygen is very reactive, and tends to eliminate itself by reacting with things such as iron.
+This is because free oxygen is very reactive and it tends to eliminate itself by reacting with things such as iron.

 Although I think that his metabolism-first hypothesis is bunk, I’m intrigued by his claim that life is best understood as a process, rather than a thing.
 If this claim of his is correct, it would explain why it seems like life is always doing something.
 It would also explain why we use the term “living” to describe something that’s alive.